 From $\delta_i$, we can obtain the value of $\nu$ taking the parity effect at all the time-reversal invariant points into account, which is a $Z_2$ quantity that distinguishes the non-trivial topological phase from the trivial phase through

-here the value of $\nu$ can be 0, which implies the normal phase or 1, which implies the $Z_2$ topological phase.
+Here the value of $\nu$ can be 0, which implies the normal phase, or 1, which implies the $Z_2$ topological phase.

-The $Z_2$ characterization of the gapped phases is shown in Table \ref{tab:z2}, from which one can see that both gaps host $\nu=1$, i.e., the gapped phases from both band gaps are $Z_2$ topological phase, consistent with the Pfaffian characterization described above.
-We further check this $Z_2$ characterization is independent of $\alpha, \beta, \gamma$ as long as the gap exists.
+The $Z_2$ characterization of the gapped phases is shown in Table \ref{tab:z2}, from which one can see that both gaps host $\nu=1$, i.e., the gapped phases for both band gaps are $Z_2$ topological phases, consistent with the Pfaffian characterization described above.
+We further that check this $Z_2$ characterization is independent of $\alpha, \beta, \gamma$ as long as the gap exists.